 % Discount from Amazon:

 Whether you sell Merchant Fulfilled or FBA, it's not wise to list your books for sale higher than Amazon's new price.
-If Amazon's on the listing, you can avoid competing with them by selecting a percentage by which to undercut Amazon's price.
+If Amazon is on the listing, you can avoid competing with them by selecting a percentage by which to undercut Amazon's price.
 For books that sell regularly, you can often price your inventory at around a 10% discount from Amazon's price and reasonably expect to sell your copy.
 If the book isn't selling very often, it may be wise to set your discount percentage to 20% or higher.

 ScoutIQ does not factor in your inventory costs, since book prices can vary dramatically from source to source.
 If you selected a cost of $5.00, then forgot to change your costs and went to a source where books cost $1.00, you may miss out on lots of great inventory.
 We don't want that to happen!
 You can set a minimum target profit (or perhaps better stated, target payout from Amazon) to ensure you only look for books that will yield a healthy payout from Amazon.
 If a book is selling regularly, you can set your target profit to be lower since its odds of selling are quite high.
 If a book isn't selling well (i.e. it has a low eScore), you can set a higher target profit to compensate for the lower odds of it selling quickly.